Language history

 • 2004 A language that provided the same functionality as CAST but with syntax for new features (not implemented) was developed at Cornell by Rajit Manohar, based on lessons from using CAST for chip design.
 This was called ACT (version 0; 0 because the new features were not supported yet)

 • 2005-2008 ACT v0 was used by Achronix Semiconductor, a startup company founded by Rajit Manohar along with some of his Ph.D. students.
+The same example above would be specified as follows in ACT v0.

 • 2005-2010 An open-source (GPLed) implementation of an ACT v0 variant (called “HACKT”) was developed by David Fang (student in Rajit Manohar's group) as part of his Ph.D. dissertation.